The 10 Jobs with the Fastest Pay Growth

-Luckily when fraudulent charges happen in your name, there are usually steps you can take to avoid footing those bills yourself.
+Luckily, when fraudulent charges happen in your name, you can take steps to avoid footing those bills.
 So while you may suffer “losses,” those are often shouldered by the financial provider or simply removed without an obligation for you to pay.

 But it’s still a hassle!
 It takes time you don’t have, fighting charges you didn’t make.
 So what’s the solution?
 Use your credit reports to catch fraudulent charges that have been made, as well as to avoid new ones.